Boone Jenner: Playing style

 As a youth, Jenner was critiqued for his skating while praised for dominating in the faceoff circle.
 Prior to his rookie season with the Blue Jackets, Jeff Twohey, former GM of the Peterborough Petes, said: "He’s better, but even if he’s not ever going to be considered a great skater, he’ll figure out a way to succeed as a pro."

 Personal life

 Jenner's uncle Billy Carroll is a four-time Stanley Cup winner, winning three times with the New York Islanders and once with the Edmonton Oilers.
 Jenner's oldest brother Leo played five seasons with the OHL's Plymouth Whalers and played hockey for Acadia University.
 His cousin Marcus Carroll, Billy Carroll's son, played five OHL seasons for the Owen Sound Attack and two seasons with the ECHL's Utah Grizzlies.

 In December of 2023, Jenner and his wife Maggie announced that they were expecting their first child the following May.
 The child, named Dawson Jenner, was stillborn on March 31, 2024.

+On September 21, 2025, the couple announced the birth of their second son, Tommy Pavol Jenner.